-Employee engagement is largely built on the tenets of trust, communication, a two-way commitment and integrity between the organization and its employees.
+Employee engagement ideas are largely built on the tenets of trust, communication, a two-way commitment and integrity between the organization and its employees.
 This approach greatly heightens the chances of growth in the business and fuels individual productivity.
-Employee engagement can be quantified, it can be grossly improved, it can be enshrined into the culture of an organization.
+Employee engagement and retention can be quantified, it can be grossly improved, it can be enshrined into the culture of an organization.
 Conversely, it can also be let to die and rot away.

 Employee Engagement Differs from Employee Satisfaction

 Employee satisfaction is generally only concerned with how happy employees are with their role.
 It has little to do with their level of commitment, motivation or mentality.
 For some employees, being paid for doing very little at the end of each month, is enough to bring them job satisfaction.

 When organizations strive to improve job satisfaction, this will usually not prompt an increase in performance.
 This is chiefly due to the fact that the same factors that bring about employee job ‘satisfaction’ are the exact same factors that high performing employees are strained by.
 Motivated and dedicated employees always strive for improvement, are big advocates of accountability, and are motivated to go the extra mile if need be.
 On the contrary, low performers exhibit a strong affinity for accountability, never challenge the narrative and are happy to always uphold the status quo.